csound-flossmanual/csound-floss/book/03-f-live-events.md

 scorelines in the score itself!"
 That's right, but the advantage with the _scoreline_i_ method is that you can **render** the score events in an instrument, and **then** send them out to one or more instruments to execute them.
-This can be done with the [sprintf](http://www.csound.com/docs/manual/sprintf.html) opcode, which produces the string for scoreline in an i-time loop (see the chapter about control structures).
+This can be done with the&nbsp;
+[sprintf](http://www.csound.com/docs/manual/sprintf.html) opcode, which
+produces the string for scoreline in an i-time loop (see the chapter about control structures).